 There are two key course series at the heart of the University of Maryland Doctor of Pharmacy (PharmD) curriculum.

-The first year of pharmacy school consists of intensive biomedical science curriculum, pharmaceutical and medicinal chemistry, and principles of drug action and immunology, as well as instruction on professionalism, ethics, and the health care system.
-After mastery of basic concepts, students embark on the study of therapeutic decision making through integrated concepts of pathophysiology, pharmacology, and single disease state pharmacotherapy.
-Student pharmacists also participate in weekly clinical skills training and one-week community or institutional experiential rotations at the end of the semester.
+The first year of pharmacy school consists of intensive coursework in biomedical science, pharmaceutical and medicinal chemistry, principles of drug action, and immunology, as well as literature analysis, professionalism, ethics, and general patient management.
+After mastery of basic concepts, students apply concepts of pathophysiology and pharmacology to single disease state pharmacotherapy.
+Student pharmacists also participate in weekly clinical skills training and a one-week community or institutional experiential rotation at the end of the semester.
 There are no educational requirements during the summer following the first year.

-The second year continues with pathophysiology, pharmacology and therapeutic decision making in each major system/disease state, as well as microbiology, pharmaceutics, and literature analysis.
-Weekly training continues in clinical skills, and student pharmacists participate in a longitudinal patient care experience.
-Students also select two three-week introductory pharmacy practice experiential rotations on quality and safety in community and health system practice settings, to be completed during the summer following the second year.
+The second rigorous year of the doctor of pharmacy education continues with therapeutic decision making in each major system/disease state, as well as infectious disease therapeutics, pharmacokinetics, health policy, and weekly clinical skills training.
+Students select two introductory pharmacy practice experiences on quality and safety in community pharmacy (four weeks) and health system pharmacy (three weeks) practice settings, to be completed during the summer following the second year.

-The third year focuses on pharmacotherapy of multiple disease states and applied pharmaceutical sciences.
-Concepts of pharmacy practice management, health system and population pharmacy, and pharmacy law are also emphasized.
-Student pharmacists also explore personal areas of interest through a wide variety of electives, pathways, and dual degrees.
-Weekly clinical skills training continues.
+The third year challenges students with concepts of pharmacotherapy of multiple disease states.
+Pharmacy practice management and leadership, pharmaceutics, pharmacoepidemiology and pharmacoeconomics, public health pharmacy, and pharmacy law are also emphasized, and weekly clinical skills training continues.
+Student pharmacists explore personal areas of interest through a wide variety of electives, pathways, and dual degrees.
 Students begin advanced pharmacy practice experiential rotations during the summer following the third year.

-Upon completion of didactic requirements, student pharmacists are off-campus during the entire fourth year for advanced pharmacy practice experiences including required community, institutional and ambulatory care rotations, as well as patient and non-patient care elective experiences.
-Learning takes place through interaction with and supervision by qualified preceptors.
-The goal is to develop in each student pharmacist the professional judgment and competencies needed to skillfully perform the functions and meet the responsibilities of a pharmacist in a wide range of practice environments.
+Upon completion of didactic requirements, student pharmacists are off-campus during the entire fourth year for advanced pharmacy practice experiences including required community, institutional/health-system, acute care/general medicine, and ambulatory care rotations, as well as patient care and non-patient care elective experiences.
+Individual learning and mentoring takes place through interaction with and supervision by qualified preceptors.
+Each graduate will have successfully developed the competencies, professional judgment, and habits of lifelong learning of an independent pharmacy practitioner.